punitzen/music-controller-jam/README.md

 SPOTIFY_CLIENTSECRET = "here"
 REDIRECT_URI = "here"
 ```
-after that authenticated spotify backend will send request to spotify api
+after that authenticated spotify backend will send request to spotify api, added a images in repo to understand how spotify api works

 ### npm setup
 go to frontend app and open terminal and paste these commands to setup